 Falling over and bumping heads is part of growing up and learning to take risks.
 Babies need to be able to explore and challenge their bodies to learn new skills.
-They do get a fright sometimes when they loose control and fall, but we make it worse by our reaction.
+They do get a fright sometimes when they lose control and fall, but we make it worse by our reaction.
 By making a big event out of it we increase the child’s shock and through this we can actually reinforce whatever strong reaction they have.

 Sure you need to make sure that they haven’t really done any damage, but mostly little children are so relaxed when they fall, there is seldom anything other than a little bruise.

 Yessenia, you are obviously a very caring and loving Mom, but just see if you can back off a bit and make it more light hearted.
 “Woopsie” or “up you hop” – or wait a few seconds and check first, do you need a cuddle?
 Running in panic to him is not helping!
 Just try to trust that he is learning to control his world and yes the will be a few bumps and bruises on the way, but you offer him so much more when you keep control of your panic reaction and empower him to keep trying.

 Some kids left to their own devices would have a tumble, a bit of a surprised cry then go and do exactly the thing they were attempting before the fall.
 How’s that for a lesson in perseverance!
 Our kids can teach us a lot about learning and trying and taking risks!